-i) Events where a flash comes from hole 1 or hole 2 and we hear a click immediately after coming from the detector.
+- i) Events where a flash comes from hole 1 or hole 2 and we hear a click immediately after coming from the detector. - ii) Events where we only hear a click from the detector without seeing any flash.

 Figure 1.4: A two slit experiment with electrons.
 In this experiment, we observe which hole the electrons pass through.